Inferred-variance uncertainty relations in the presence of quantum entanglement: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-In this paper, we show that the lower bound for the conditional-variance uncertainty relations can be linked with the entanglement measures such as the concurrence for the two-qubit pure states and the $G$ function for the two-qubit mixed states as well as the quantum discord.
-We have also shown, how the correlation quantifiers such as the connected correlation function play an important role in determining the lower bound of the conditional-variance uncertainty relations.
-However, it remains an open area of research to explore the relation between connected correlator with other correlation measures.
-Very few such relations exist.
+In this paper, we have formulated inferred-variance uncertainty relations in the presence of quantum entanglement.
+We show that the lower bounds for inferred-variance uncertainty relations can be linked with the entanglement measure and witness such as the concurrence for two-qubit pure states and the $G$ function for two-qubit mixed states.
+These uncertainty relations can have several applications.
+We have shown that inferred-variance uncertainty relations are useful to detect entanglement in a two-qubit state.
+In the case of a pure state, one can use these relations to measure the entanglement in the state.
+These relations can also be useful to generate a secure cryptographic key.
+We have given a QKD protocol that has higher key rate than Ekert protocol and uses the derived uncertainty relations to detect a breach of security.

-Our work thus opens up the following possible future research directions.
-The inferred uncertainty relations are important for both the entanglement detection criteria as well as for steering detection criteria.
-It is clear that the lower bound of the inferred uncertainty relations is directly linked to the connected correlator in general for qubits.
-Thus the relation between the connected correlation function with other measures of entanglement is an important direction for further research.
-On another note, the genuine multipartite correlation comes into play when there are multipartite connected correlator which cannot be derived from the bipartite connected correlation function.
-However, perhaps this cannot be achieved if we consider variance.
-Therefore for this purpose, one needs a quantifier which is of higher order than the variance.
-Besides, there has been some research on the genuine multipartite steering criteria using the inferred uncertainty relations, and it will be interesting to see if the genuine multipartite entanglement plays a role in such situations.
+In addition, we show how the connected correlation function plays an important role in determining the lower bound of inferred-variance uncertainty relations.
+Thus the relation between the connected correlation function and other measures/witnesses of entanglement is an important direction for further research.
+One can also go beyond a bipartite situation.
+In the case of genuine multipartite correlations, the multipartite connected correlator comes into play which cannot be derived from the bipartite connected correlation function.
+However, perhaps uncertainty relations in this case cannot be obtained if we only consider variance.
+Therefore for this purpose, one may need a quantifier which is of higher order than the variance.
+Besides, there has been some research on the genuine multipartite steering criteria using inferred uncertainty relations, and it will be interesting to see if the genuine multipartite entanglement plays a role in such situations.

-\section{Acknowledgements}
+\section{ACKNOWLEDGEMENTS}